bigdatagenomics/adam/docs/source/50_cli.md

 `fragments2reads` takes the [default options](#default-args).
 Additionally,
 `fragments2reads` takes the following options:

+* `-mark_duplicate_reads`: Marks reads as fragment duplicates.
+Running mark duplicates on fragments improves performance by eliminating one `groupBy` (and therefore, a shuffle) versus running on reads.
 * `-sort_reads`: Sorts reads by alignment position.
 Unmapped reads are placed at the end of all reads.
 Contigs are ordered by sequence record index.